Guardian Druid Frequently Asked Questions — Shadowlands 9.0.2

 Defensively, no. While there is sparse support for Guardian Druid survivability in SimulationCraft, the default configurations are not suitable for obtaining accurate information about your survivability.
 Additionally, simming tanks for defense is not advisable in general.
 There are simply too many factors and variables that go into accurately modelling a tanking situation, and there is no single metric that will tell you "this item or trait will make you more tanky."
 For example: something can reduce your overall damage taken, but not improve your ability to survive spike damage, two factors of tanking which will vary in importance depending on the encounter.
 You will be much better off following the recommendations of a guide with respect to defensive gearing than you will by following sims.

-Patch 9.0.1 introduced some much needed improvements to our toolkit (most notably, the addition of Berserk) and a boost to our survivability with the reduced cooldowns on Barkskin and Survival Instincts.
-We now perform solidly in both raids and Mythic+ dungeons.
+Shadowlands introduced some much-needed improvements to our toolkit (most notably, the addition of Berserk) and a boost to our survivability with the reduced cooldowns on Barkskin and Survival Instincts.
+We now perform fantastically in both raids and Mythic+ dungeons.
 For more information, refer to our section on Guardian Druid Viability.
-Guardian Druid can compete with all the tanks and can complete current content with ease, it is a very strong contender heading into Shadowlands.
+Guardian Druid can compete with all the tanks and can complete current content with ease.

 - 12 Oct.
 2020: Page updated for the Shadowlands pre-patch.